Assessing Neural Network Robustness via Adversarial Pivotal Tuning

 \section{Abstract}

-The ability to assess the robustness of image classifiers to a diverse set of manipulations is essential to their deployment in the real world.
-Recently, semantic manipulations of real images have been considered for this purpose, as they may not arise using standard adversarial settings.
-However, such semantic manipulations are often limited to \textit{style}, \textit{color} or \textit{attribute} changes.
-While expressive, these manipulations do not consider the full capacity of a pretrained generator to affect adversarial image manipulations.
-In this work, we aim at leveraging the full capacity of a pretrained image generator to generate highly detailed, diverse and photorealistic image manipulations.
+The robustness of image classifiers is essential to their deployment in the real world.
+The ability to assess this resilience to manipulations or deviations from the training data is thus crucial.
+These modifications have traditionally consisted of minimal changes that still manage to fool classifiers, and modern approaches are increasingly robust to them.
+Semantic manipulations that modify elements of an image in meaningful ways have thus gained traction for this purpose.
+However, they have primarily been limited to \textit{style}, \textit{color}, or \textit{attribute} changes.
+While expressive, these manipulations do not make use of the full capabilities of a pretrained generative model.
+In this work, we aim to bridge this gap.
+We show how a pretrained image generator can be used to semantically manipulate images in a detailed, diverse, and photorealistic way while still preserving the class of the original image.
 Inspired by recent GAN-based image inversion methods, we propose a method called Adversarial Pivotal Tuning (APT).
-APT first finds a pivot latent space input to a pretrained generator that best reconstructs an input image.
-It then adjusts the weights of the generator to create small, but semantic, manipulations which fool a pretrained classifier.
-Crucially, APT changes both the input and the weights of the pretrained generator, while preserving its expressive latent editing capability, thus allowing the use of its full capacity in creating semantic adversarial manipulations.
-We demonstrate that APT generates a variety of semantic image manipulations, which preserve the input image class, but which fool a variety of pretrained classifiers.
-We further demonstrate that classifiers trained to be robust to other robustness benchmarks, are not robust to our generated manipulations and propose an approach to improve the robustness towards our generated manipulations.
-Code available at: \url{https://captaine.github.io/apt/}
+Given an image, APT first finds a pivot latent space input that reconstructs the image using a pretrained generator.
+It then adjusts the generator's weights to create small yet semantic manipulations in order to fool a pretrained classifier.
+APT preserves the full expressive editing capabilities of the generative model.
+We demonstrate that APT is capable of a wide range of class-preserving semantic image manipulations that fool a variety of pretrained classifiers.
+Finally, we show that classifiers that are robust to other benchmarks are not robust to APT manipulations and suggest a method to improve them.